zac-heisey/good-neighbor-agency/sections/home.md

   subHeading: Digital Solutions for Social Impact
   bgImage:
 blocks:
-  - type: content
+  - type: richText
     body: >-
       ## Your Digital Agency Next Door.

       We help purpose-driven brands and organizations solve problems through strategy, design, and technology.
 If your mission is to do good, we can help you do it better.
-Learn more about who we are and what we do.
+Learn more about [who we are](/#about) and [what we do](/#work).

       We believe in outcomes over deliverables , solutions over services, and people over profit.
 Take a look at some of our clients and projects to get a feel for the type of work we do.
 Ready to get to work on your next project?
 So are we.